-Taxes, a subject both universally applicable and boring, are always changing and shifting.
+Small business taxation, a subject both universally applicable and boring, is always changing and shifting.
 It’s the duty of all small business owners to stay on top of these changes and understand how they may impact your business.

 There are a number of changes to business taxes for 2016.
 Prepare for your New Year by understanding what’s changed.

 This is a notoriously dry topic, so extra care has been taken to spice it up a bit.
 I’ll focus on actionable information that may be directly applicable to how you do business.
 This topic is also complex and I’m not a CPA – so my goal is to prepare you to speak to your CPA.

 Some of the key changes for business tax in 2016 revolve around the extension of existing policies, including changes to them.
 On top of that, some policies have been permanent, meaning that they’ll impact your business its entire existence.
 That’s pretty intense.